• Skip to main content

 date-squares

-Classic Canadian Dishes: Date Squares
+Classic Canadian Dish: Date Squares

 The Date Square (a.k.a.
 Matrimonial Bar) is beloved by many despite the plethora of names it’s known by, and perfect with a cup of tea.